elvinos/AppDesignReport/LatestBuild/ReportSections/Introduction.md

  - Prototyping
  - Front End-Development
  - Report Writing
- - Content creator
+ - Content Creator
  - Research
- - Minimal Back-end development
+ - Minimal Back-end Development

 ## Team Coordination

 In team projects, good organisation is fundamental to effective collaboration.
 Productivity tools and workflow management has been key to the team working efficiently.
 The key technologies used by the IXN team included:

 - **Slack:** allowing team members to communicate.
 Chosen due to its ability to share files, track conversations via thread and create alerts
 - **Trello:** used as a dashboard to distinguish between work to be done, in progress or completed
-- **OneDrive:** was used as a cloud sharing tool.
-Usually, for confidentiality reasons, clients require their repository to be private.
+- **OneDrive:** used as a cloud sharing tool
 - **GitHub:** used to share code between developers, provide version control, manage conflicts and deploy the site to the live server.
 A private repository provided by UCL was used to keep any work out of the public domain

 ## Scheduling

 Work packages were allocated according to each team members’ strengths and weaknesses.
 Jobs were distributed to optimise team members time while allowing all individuals to learn.
 A Gantt chart was used to map out the timeline of the project to keep tasks on track and manage deadlines.
 Figure \ref{gantt}, shows a slimmed down version of the Gantt chart used.

+\begin{landscape}
 \begin{figure}[H]
       \centering
-      \includegraphics[trim = 0 0 0 0, clip, width=0.98\textwidth]{Picture1.png}
+      \includegraphics[trim = 0 0 0 0, clip, width=1.3\textwidth]{Picture1.png}
       \caption{Gantt chart where "w" stands for weeks dedicated to the development of each task}
 \label{gantt}
  \end{figure}
+ \end{landscape}

+ \newpage